GKM-Theory for Torus Actions on Cyclic Quiver Grassmannians

 In Appendix~\ref{app:Desing}, we explain how to construct equivariant resolutions of singularities in the explicit example from Section~\ref{sec:SpecialCases}.
-This allows to compute the equivariant Euler classes (of singular points). \ \item $H_T^\bullet(X)$ is a free $H_T^\bullet(pt)$-module. \end{enumerate} \end{defi} The original definition dates back to the construction by Borel \cite{Borel1960}.
-A proof for the other equivalent conditions can be found in \cite[Theorem~1.6.2]{GKM1998} or \cite[Lemma~1.2]{Brion2000} where also the following lemma is proven. \begin{lma} $X$ is equivariantly formal if the rational cohomology of $X$ vanishes in odd degrees.
+This allows to compute the equivariant Euler classes of $T$-varieties (at singular points). \ \item $H_T^\bullet(X)$ is a free $H_T^\bullet(pt)$-module. \end{enumerate} \end{defi} Condition (1) of the above definition is discussed in details in \cite[Section XII]{Borel1960}.
+A proof that the other conditions are equivalent can be found in \cite[Theorem~1.6.2]{GKM1998} or \cite[Lemma~1.2]{Brion2000} where also the following lemma is proven. \begin{lma} $X$ is equivariantly formal if the rational cohomology of $X$ vanishes in odd degrees.
 Both conditions are equivalent if $X$ has finitely many $T$-fixed points. \end{lma} Since the variety $X$ is equivariantly formal with respect to the $T$-action, we will often denote an equivariantly formal variety by $(X,T)$.
 In order to apply localisation techniques, we require more than equivariant formality. \begin{defi} We say that the $T$-action on $X$ is \begin{enumerate} \item \f{skeletal} if the number of $T$-fixed points and one-dimensional $T$-orbits in $X$ is finite; \item \f{locally linearisable} if for each one-dimensional orbit $E$ in $X$ there is a linear action of $T$ on $\C\Pbb^1$ and a $T$-equivariant isomorphism $h : \overline{E} \to \C\Pbb^1$. \end{enumerate} \end{defi} \begin{defi} We say that $X$, or $(X,T)$, is a \f{GKM-variety} if it is equivariantly formal and the $T$-action is skeletal. \end{defi} \begin{rem} Recall that for us $X$ is always a projective variety.
 Then, by \cite[(1.2)]{GKM1998}), the $T$-action is locally linearisable, as soon as $(X,T)$ is a GKM-variety. \end{rem}